fnaumenko/isChIP/README.md

 Default: 0

 ```--let-N```<br>
-Forces to include into scanning process the ambiguous reference characters ('N') on the beginning and on the end of chromosome.
+As a rule, the first tens or hundreds of kilobases in the reference chromosomes (and sometimes the last) are meaningless.
+i.e. filled with ambiguous reference characters 'N'.
+By default **isChIP** excludes these initial and final regions from the generation.<br>
+This option forces to scan the entire chromosome.
 It makes no difference in data after alignment,
 but increases a little a run time and a quality of random number distribution at the beginning of the process.

 ```--smode <SE|PE>```<br>